blinkdog/xcomjs/doc/game.md

 ## Game (fields)

+### date
+The current date in the game.
+At the beginning of a new game, this is set to the present moment.
+This field changes almost continuously throughout the game as progress is made by the player.

+    Type:   Number
+    Valid:  0+

+The format is a Unix offset (milliseconds).
+The timezone is assumed to be UTC (GMT+0:00).

 ### difficulty
 The difficulty level of the game.
 This is selected at the beginning of a new game and does not change throughout the game.